mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/max_number_of_dynamic_and_session_rules/index.md

 {{AddonSidebar}}

-The maximum number of combined dynamic and session-scoped rules an extension can add.
+The maximum number of dynamic and session-scoped rules an extension can add.

 > **Note:** This property is **deprecated** in favor of {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_DYNAMIC_RULES")}} and {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_SESSION_RULES")}}.

-In Chrome and Safari, this limit is enforced for the combination of dynamic and session-scoped rules.
+In Chrome and Safari, this limit is enforced for the combined total of dynamic and session-scoped rules.

-In Firefox, each ruleset has its own quota.
+In Firefox, the quota applies to each ruleset separately.

 This limit is: